So, Can You Actually See Rhodes from Çalış Beach?

 I'll confess – I was a nay-sayer.
 At 80 KM away, I didn't believe it was possible to see the Greek island of Rhodes from Çalış Beach.
-Sure, people posted fuzzy pictures on Facebook, but I thought they were either fake (like the Loch Ness Monster, Big Foot, etc.), the result of too many cocktails along the promenade, or simply a mis-identification.
+Sure, people posted fuzzy pictures on Facebook, but I thought they were either fake (like the Loch Ness Monster, Big Foot, etc.), the result of people imbibing too many cocktails along the promenade, or simply a mis-identification.
 After all, Peksimet Island is located about 2½ nautical miles south of Kurtoğlu Burnu, so maybe that's what people were seeing.

 Then I did the math.
 And it turns out I may have been wrong…

 For the purposes of my "study", I made the following assumptions:

 - Çalış Beach is at approximately sea level.

 - The average person is around 2 metres tall.